-Very low-level viral load viraemia might continue after COVID-19
+Very low-level HIV viraemia might continue after COVID-19

 Simon Collins, HIV i-Base